japper83/QRadar-RSS-extension-/README.md

 ```

 ### QRadar SDK Deploy an App
-The QRadar SDK app package can now be deloyed on the QRadar Server with the command below.
+The QRadar SDK app package can now be deployed on the QRadar Server with the command below.
 An user with admin privileges is required for the deployment.
 ```
 qradar_app_creator deploy -q <QRadar console IP address> -u <QRadar user> -p com.mycompany.myapp.zip
 ```